 I love buttercream, it is so easy to make and adding some lime juice gives it a light citrus tang which complements this cake.
 Much as I like it though, you can easily have too much.
 So I haven't gone overboard with it using about two thirds to sandwich the cakes together.
 The rest was then spread in a thin layer on top and an even thinner layer around the edge to give the cake a fashionable, semi-naked finish.
 Which means you can still see the layers of the cake through the outer frosting.

-You don’t need anything else between the layers but, if you are feeling generous, you could add a layer of summer fruit jam to accentuate the berry flavour of the cake.
+You don't need anything else between the layers but, if you are feeling generous, you could add a layer of summer fruit jam to accentuate the berry flavour of the cake.
 Alternatively, some lime curd would also make a nice addition.
-This recipe for lime curd is from the BBC website if you fancy making your own.
+This recipe for lime curd is from Only Crumbs Remain my other website if you fancy making your own.

 I think summer berries go so well with lime, which is why to give this cake a lovely summery feel I topped the cake with berries.
 They look pretty too.
 The harvest of summer berries from the allotment is tailing off now so I used a mixture of raspberries from the allotment with some strawberries and blue berries from the market.
 To complete the decoration I added a few more whole pistachio nuts and sprinkled them on top.
 Finally, a light dusting of icing sugar and the cake is complete.